frajazz/gaiasandbox/README.md

 rendered as a point or the frames per second.

 - **program.ui.theme** -
 Specifies the GUI theme.
-Two themes are available: birght and dark.
+Two themes are available: `birght` and `dark`.